fluencelabs/devcontainer/README.md

 The container also includes a Quick Start tutorial with introductions to

-* Developing decentralzied applications with `Aqua`
+* Developing decentralized applications with `Aqua`
 * Developing custom service modules with `Marine`
 * Managing custom service lifecyle with `fldist`